-10.1 The licensing authority will require that all applications for premises licences be in the form prescribed by the 2003 Act and supporting regulations as issued by the Secretary of State.
-In addition the licensing authority will expect that applicants will have had regard to any statutory guidance issued by the Secretary of State before issuing their application for a premises licence.

-10.2 The operating schedule for the licensed premises will form a key element of all applications.
+- 10.1 The licensing authority will require that all applications for premises licences be in the form prescribed by the 2003 Act and supporting regulations as issued by the Secretary of State.
+In addition the licensing authority will expect that applicants will have had regard to any statutory guidance issued by the Secretary of State before submitting their application for a premises licence. - 10.2 The operating schedule for the licensed premises will form a key element of all applications.
 It should be in the form prescribed by the statutory regulations and ideally include a general description of the style and character of the business to be conducted on the premises.
 It should also indicate the type of entertainment available on the premises, whether licensable under the 2003 Act or not.
 This will enable responsible authorities and interested parties to form a proper view as to what measures may be necessary at such premises to ensure the promotion of the licensing objectives.
-If dancing is to take place on the premises the operating plan should disclose the type of dancing that is to take place, and disclose whether or not this involves strip-tease or lap-dancing.

-10.3 The operating schedule must also set out the following details:

-- the relevant licensable activities to be conducted on the premises; - the times during which it is proposed that the relevant licensable activities are to take place; - any other times when the premises are to be open to the public; - where the licence is required only for a limited period, that period; - where the licensable activities include the supply of alcohol, the name and address of the individual to be specified as the designated premises supervisor;
+This will include any adult entertainment or services, activities, other entertainment or matters ancillary to the use of the premises that may give rise to concerns in respect of children. - 10.3 The operating schedule must also set out the following details: - the relevant licensable activities to be conducted on the premises; - the times during which it is proposed that the relevant licensable activities are to take place; - any other times when the premises are to be open to the public; - where the licence is required only for a limited period, that period;

-- where the licensable activities include the supply of alcohol, whether the alcohol will be supplied for consumption on or off the premises or both; - the steps which the applicant proposes to take to promote the licensing objectives. - It will be important where applicable that operating schedules should be precise and clear about the measures, that it is proposed to take to promote the protection of children from harm.

-10.4 The licensing authority will expect the applicant to have a good idea about the expectations of the licensing authority and those of the responsible authorities, concerning the steps that are necessary for the promotion of the licensing objectives.
+- where the licensable activities include the supply of alcohol, the name and address of the individual to be specified as the designated premises supervisor: - where the licensable activities include the supply of alcohol, whether the alcohol will be supplied for consumption on or off the premises or both; - the steps which the applicant proposes to take to promote the licensing objectives. - It will be important where applicable that operating schedules should be precise and clear about the measures, that it is proposed to take to promote the protection of children from harm. - 10.4 The licensing authority will expect the applicant to have a good idea about the expectations of the licensing authority and those of the responsible authorities, concerning the steps that are necessary for the promotion of the licensing objectives.
 As a result it is advised that applicants work in partnership where possible with the licensing authority and responsible authorities prior to submitting their applications.
-In particular applicants should complete their own risk assessments, and seek the views of the key responsible authorities in relation to their application, addressing any issues that may arise from this consultation in the body of their application, for example this may include stating capacity numbers for a premises.
-Where possible, officers from the licensing unit will be prepared to discuss the content of draft operational plans with the applicant and/or their advisors prior to their formal submission.
+In particular applicants should complete their own risk assessments, and seek the views of the key responsible authorities in relation to their application, addressing any issues that may arise from this consultation in the body of their application, for example this may include stating capacity numbers for premises.
+Where possible, officers from the licensing authority will be prepared to discuss the content of draft operational plans with the applicant and/or their advisors prior to their formal submission.
 This will help to ensure that the operational plans properly address issues that are likely to be of concern to the licensing authority.
-The licensing unit will also produce guidance to assist applicants in completing their applications.

-10.5 In relation to noise, the operating plan should reflect any assessment to minimise noise disturbance, both inside and outside the premises as patrons are leaving, and to implement the measures identified as being required to prevent nuisance to patrons, local residents and local businesses.
+The licensing unit has also produced guidance to assist applicants in completing their applications. - 10.5 In relation to potential noise nuisance the operating plan should reflect any assessment to minimise noise disturbance, both inside and outside the premises as patrons are leaving, and to implement the measures identified as being required to prevent nuisance to patrons, local residents, and local businesses.